On this page

 Carefully read the Purpose section in this page and Pre-requisites for applying for the permission to opt into security advisory coverage sections on this page.
 It will avoid the application is closed as won't fix or requires more time to be accepted.

-The purpose of these applications is giving to the user who applies a Drupal role.
+The purpose of these applications is giving to people who apply a Drupal role.
 Once the role is assigned, it is not necessary to create another application, as it would just end up with assigning the same role already assigned.

 You may go through a one-time review process to get permission to opt your projects into security advisory coverage.